This event is part of our Innovation Nation webinar series

-This webinar aims to introduce people to Australia’s diverse robotics industry and the for robots and robotics-related technologies in different sectors.
-Our panellists represent a cross-section of Australian robotics and will explore how we can build the industry and link in with Australia’s research base.
+This webinar aims to introduce people to Australia’s diverse robotics industry, and to the robots and robotics-related technologies in different sectors.
+Our panelists represent a cross-section of Australian robotics and will explore how we can build the industry and link in with Australia’s research base.

 This webinar will be moderated by Dr Sue Keay FTSE.
 The webinar will run for approximately 60 minutes with each speaker providing a presentation to our online audience followed by a Q&A session with the speakers.

 This event is free and open to all.